awsdocs/aws-batch-user-guide/doc_source/fargate.md

 Members in `networkConfiguration`
 `assignPublicIp`
-If the private subnet does not have a NAT gateway attached to send traffic to the Internet, `[assignPublicIp](https://docs.aws.amazon.com/batch/latest/APIReference/API_NetworkConfiguration.html#Batch-Type-NetworkConfiguration-assignPublicIp)` must be “`ENABLED`”\.
-For more information, see For more information, see [AWS Batch execution IAM role](execution-IAM-role.md)\.\.
+If the private subnet does not have a NAT gateway attached to send traffic to the Internet, `[assignPublicIp](https://docs.aws.amazon.com/batch/latest/APIReference/API_NetworkConfiguration.html#Batch-Type-NetworkConfiguration-assignPublicIp)` must be "`ENABLED`"\.
+For more information, see For more information, see [AWS Batch execution IAM role](execution-IAM-role.md)\.

 ## Job queues on Fargate<a name="fargate-job-queues"></a>

 AWS Batch job queues on Fargate are essentially unchanged\.
 The only restriction is that the compute environments listed in `computeEnvironmentOrder` must all be Fargate compute environments \(`FARGATE` or `FARGATE_SPOT`\)\.
-EC2 and Fargate compute environments can’t be mixed\.
+EC2 and Fargate compute environments can't be mixed\.

 ## Compute environments on Fargate<a name="fargate-compute-environments"></a>